-In her day job Hazel is a Children’s Occupational Therapist which has given her lots of practise in using humour to engage children and seeing the world and its challenges from their perspective.
-She has a special interest in health literacy.
+In her day job Hazel is a children’s occupational therapist which gives her lots of practise in using humour to engage children and seeing the world and its challenges from their perspective.

-You can find her on Twitter(this will open in a new window).
+You can find her on Twitter(this will open in a new window) or take a look at her website(this will open in a new window).

 I’ve got alpaca spit in my hair.
 Again.
 Police Constable Murray is on the phone.
 Again.
 I can’t face the lukewarm shower yet so I wrap my head in a towel, climb into the hammock and pull the covers over my face.